decalage2/balbuzard/README.md

 	  -t TRANSFORM, --transform=TRANSFORM
-	                        only check specific transforms (comma separated list, or "-t list" to display all available transforms) -m                    harvest mode: will apply all transforms and extract patterns of interest.
-Slow, but useful when a file uses multiple transforms.
-	  -z ZIP_PASSWORD, --zip=ZIP_PASSWORD
+	                        only check specific transforms (comma separated list, or "-t list" to display all available transforms) -z ZIP_PASSWORD, --zip=ZIP_PASSWORD
 	                        if the file is a zip archive, open first file from it, using the provided password (requires Python 2.6+) -p                    profiling: measure time spent on each pattern.

 ### A real-life example: